Domochip/WirelessPalaControl/README.md

 ### MQTT

-Command can be sent via MQTT to %BaseTopic%**/cmd** topic once MQTT is configured.
+Commands can be sent via MQTT to %BaseTopic%**/cmd** topic once MQTT is configured.
 Execution result is:
- - received back on %BaseTopic%**/result** in JSON format
  - published following the configured MQTT Type
+ - published on %BaseTopic%**/result** in JSON format

+Module connection status is published to %BaseTopic%**/connected**:
+ - 0: not connected
+ - 1: connected

 ### Command List